 With the brain ultimately being at the helm of muscle contractions, it makes sense that it would try to protect you from overexertion and from completely depleting your available fuel sources.
 It would also want to tell you to stop before you do harm to yourself.
 That’s what researchers think initially limits exercise performance – not complete depletion of ATP or the build-up of waste products, although these are a factor, but a protective mechanism initiated by the brain.

-Can You Reprogram Your Brain?
+Can You Reprogram Your Brain To Prevent Exercise Fatigue?

 If the brain is what truly limits exercise performance, it might be possible to reprogram the brain so that it lets you exercise longer before putting on the brakes.
 Small studies show this is possible.
 In one study, researchers asked participants to ride an exercise bicycle at around 80% of their V02 max – until they were exhausted.
 After measuring a variety of parameters and asking them to rate how hard the exercise felt to them, they assigned them to two groups.